sunlaiqi/skillset/README.md

 Probably the final goal for me by this set is to compile a set of technical documents that summarize some technical knowledges or tricks for each technical topics, e.g. Python, Bash, Javascript, C or some interesting stuff.
 This way, whenever I need to refresh my memory or lookup something, I won't waste my time to look for them somewhere or googling or reading books or docs again and again.
 Based on my experience, 80% of time were wasted to read those technical documents, especially you just need to refresh your memory.
 Hopefully, I figure out a efficient or a better way on how to accumulate my knowledge and skills by compiling some documents.
 At least, I have highly expetaction that this will save a lot of time for myself.

+**Notes**:
+I rate my skill using 5 stars scale.
+5 stars (*****) is the expert level, which is the target for each technical skill.
+My goal is to have those major skills rated at 5 stars eventually.

 # Career Target
 - DevOps
 - Linux admin